What’s the benefit of sticking with accounting courses?

 This will appeal to those of you who really love delving deep into financial data and presenting it in a variety of ways.
 You enjoy looking at investments and you can present a fragment of information in a wider context to make sense of it effectively.
 You also have a passion for discussing industry issues, such as ethics and risk analysis.
 Graduates earn £30-32,000.

 Do you enjoy working with clients and helping them understand the different monetary options they could employ?
 This is what being a banking manager is all about.
 At a post-study level, a banker will be learning the ropes of the banking institution and guiding customers from all financial backgrounds.
 You could also consider moving into private banking management, where clients have large portfolios.
-Either way, studying accountancy as an HND course, BSc or top up degree holds you in good stead to explore investments.
+Either way, studying accountancy as an HND course, BSc accounting and finance or top up degree holds you in good stead to explore investments.
 Your starting salary is £18-20,000.

 Accountancy courses lecturer